kanokid/D1MiniWLEDShield/README.md

 This ESP32 D1 mini shield PCB includes a level shifter for the LED data lines and a fuse for overcurrent protection.
 The D1 mini runs WLED, It uses a DC barrel jack for unified power in, It has built in LM2596-5.0 circuitry to power the D1 mini from LED power supply, headers for a MAX9814 module for AudioReactive WLED, and a jumper to adjust mic gain control and 2 terminal blocks for LED hookup.
+**THIS IS GLITCHY!
+DONT BUILD UNLESS YOU FIX THE MISTAKES IN IT THAT CAN MAKE IT NOT WORK OR BLOW UP!